xinyuwang1209/xinyuwang1209.github.io/_pages/research.md

 * Invited to publish an extended version on ISVOS Journal.

+## Secure Inter-Domain Routing - SmartValidator (January 2018 - May 2018)

+* A research on protocols to secure inter-domain  routing based on current Borderless Gateway Protocol (BGP) and Resource Public Key Infrastructure (RPKI).

+* Reviewed and improved the performance of SmartValidator2, a software designed by former researchers to handle conflicted BGP announcements smoothly.
+Plan on cooperating with Comcast and testing the RPKI smart validator on their network.

 ## Parameter Optimization for LADMM using Inverse Method with Neural Network (December 2017 - Present)